p0nk0/tictactoe/README.md

 the type of game you're playing (i.e. 3x3 tic-tac-toe vs. 15x15 Omok)), and the returned position is the place you've picked to put your position.

-Over the course of these exercises you will be gradually such a function.
+Over the course of these exercises you will be gradually building such a function.

 > META NOTE: Throughout these exercises there are notes and hints, but don't feel
 > like you shouldn't read them/spoil yourself due to the hints, it's the opposite!
 > You should feel encouraged to read all the hints/notes in a given exercise's
-> instructions before taking a stab at the problem.
+> instructions before taking a stab at the exercise.

 ### Exercise 1

-Your AI _needs_ to make a choice of "which free available spot" it should put its piece on.
+Your AI _needs_ to make a decision of "which free available spot" it should pick.
 Let's find "all free available spots"!
 Implement `available_moves` in `student/exercises/src/tic_tac_toe_exercises_lib.ml`.

 ```ocaml